Welcome to The Connection,

 Dear Adlerians,

 Welcome to the July/August 2025 issue of The Connection.
-We are pleased to focus this issue on the recent NASAP annual conference which took place in Portland, Oregon, from May 29 through June 1.
+We are pleased to focus this issue on the recent NASAP annual conference which took place in Portland, Oregon from May 29 through June 1.
 As you peruse this issue, please enjoy pictures of the conference and articles written by attendees.

 On a personal note, I especially enjoyed this event as a first-time conference-goer.
-I was thrilled by the opportunities to finally meet personally with Adlerians I have been corresponding and Zooming with over the past two years, including attendees from Florida, Idaho, Georgia, Minnesota, and Massachusetts.
-As a non-clinician — Adler has long appealed to me for his philosophy and theory-– the conference also provided a wonderful forum to glean new insights concerning Adlerian counseling and practice.
+I cherished the opportunities to finally meet personally with Adlerians I have been corresponding and Zooming with over the past two years, including attendees from Florida, Idaho, Georgia, Minnesota, and Massachusetts.
+As a non-clinician – Adler has long appealed to me for his philosophy and theory – the conference also provided a wonderful forum to glean new insights concerning Adlerian counseling and practice.
 I felt particularly gratified to meet Dr. Amy Lew and learn about her groundbreaking work with the four crucial C’s.
 I was also struck by the positive feelings fostered when meeting people who have dedicated their careers to promoting social interest, healing, contribution, and justice.

 As you read this issue, I hope you are inspired to consider how you might contribute to The Connection in the future.
 Please feel free to submit your articles, announcements, and photos to the email below.